 This committee advises the President on the formulation of long-range plans for maximum utilization of university resources.
+It meets approximately four to five times per semester.
 It is a heavy-load committee for faculty.

 - 1. Status: Advisory to the President. - 2.
 Accountability: To the President. - 3.
-Composition: Vice President for Academic Affairs; Vice President and Chief Financial Officer; Vice President for Advancement; Vice President for Student Affairs; Vice President for Enrollment Management; Vice President for Communications and Marketing; Director of Athletics;; three faculty members elected by the FGA who are not members of the Board Committee on Finance; and one staff member appointed by the President in consultation with the Fontbonne Staff Association. - 4.
-Chairperson: Vice President and Chief Financial Officer.
+Composition: Executive Vice President for Strategy and Operations; Vice President for Academic Affairs; CSJ Staff Representative; Vice President for Finance and Administration; Vice President for Institutional Advancement; Vice President for Student Affairs; Associate Vice President for Enrollment Management; Three faculty members elected by the FGA who are not members of the Board Committee on Finance; Vice President of Information Technology; and one staff member appointed by the President and recommended by the Fontbonne Staff Association. - 4.
+Chairperson: Vice President for Finance and Administration. - 5.
+Duties: - a.
+To formulate long-range plans for the maximum utilization of University Resources; - b.
+To review and accept planning and budget priorities presented by the Office of the President; - c.

-5. Duties:

-- a.
-Acts as steering committee for strategic planning; - b.
-To review and provide input on planning and budget priorities presented by the Office of the President: - c.
 To assist in the preparation of the annual budget; - d.
-To use the Strategic Plan of the university to guide recommendations to the President. - 6.
-Meetings: At the discretion of the chairperson, generally 4-6 times per year. - 7.
-Budget: Office of the Vice President and Chief Financial Officer. - 8.
+To use the Strategic Plan of the university to guide recommendations to the President - 6.
+Meetings: At the discretion of the chairperson, generally four to five times per semester.

+- 7. Budget: Office of the Vice President for Finance and Administration. - 8.
 Term: Faculty members are elected for one three-year term; they may not serve consecutive terms.